This guide was last updated 27 January 2022

 You have access to your credit file compiled by credit reference agencies such as Experian and Equifax will have all this information.
 You can access this information at any time by applying to them.
 Sometimes you can sign up for their regular update service or simply pay a small one-off fee for a one-off credit report to be sent to you.
 These credit reports often contain a score.
 That score is not the same as the one lenders perform when you apply to them but is a good indication of the likelihood of your success when you do apply.

 Help to Buy – this is a government-backed scheme for first-time buyers of new build properties where you put down a 5% deposit and they add up to a 20% deposit but own that proportion of the property.
-Click here for a guide to Help to Buy.
+View our Help to Buy mortgage guide.

 Shared Equity and Shared Ownership – these are often run by housing associations where you buy a smaller proportion of the property you then live in and either pay rent on the part still owned by the association or they own the proportion